egorelik93/PLBlog/NewLang.md

 Note that *function* here really means an `FnMut`; a function that could only be called once would not be a useful Signal.
 Accepting a `DStream` of requests means that this time-varying function can be called multiple times, as long as the time in question is monotonically increasing.

+Signals are interesting, in part because they present an immutable interface over something that is very much mutable.
+My hypothesis, which I have not verified, is that through duplexing, it is possible to safely implement `Clone` for Signals.

 My hypothesis is that linearity and order constraints would allow for presenting an interface close to classic/continuous FRP but that disallows space leaks.

 `DSink<T>` may be logically equivalent to `DSignal<&out T>`.